-Martinmas is celebrated the night before by merrymaking and feasting.
-Since the middle ages roast goose has been on the menu east of the Rhine
+Martinmas is celebrated the night before St. Martin by merrymaking and feasting.
+Since the Middle Ages roast goose has been on the menu east of the Rhine

-Martin of Tours (c.316 -97) was a soldier in the Roman army, when he decided to convert to Christianity and afterwards was imprisoned for his refusal to fight.
-He later became a monk, founded a monastery in Gaul at Marmoutier and became bishop of Tours, a career choice he according to legend vehemently tried to avoid by hiding in the goose-pen of the monastery.
-However, the geese barked loudly and he was discovered by the people, who carried him in triumph to the throne in the cathedral.
-It is believed he built the monastery after his appointment to bishop in order to have a secluded place to withdraw to.
+Martin of Tours (c.316 -97) was a soldier in the Roman army, when he decided to convert to Christianity.
+Afterwards, he was imprisoned for his refusal to fight.
+Later, Martin became a monk, founded a monastery in Gaul at Marmoutier and was called as bishop of Tours, a career choice he according to legend vehemently tried to avoid by hiding in the goose-pen of his monastery.
+However, the geese honked loudly and he was discovered by the people, who carried him in triumph to the throne in the cathedral.
+After his appointment to bishop, he bilt a new monastery on the northern bank of the Loire in order to have a secluded place to which he might withdraw.
 We eat geese at Martinmas in order to help St. Martin punish the animals!

-The date – the 11th of November – has its own roots in the Eastern Byzantine Church, where the fast before Christmas, the quadragesima Sancti Martini, still measures up to 40 days.
-And begins the day after the feast of St. Martin.
-From this stems its somewhat carnivalesque character with different traditions of merrymaking documented from all over Europe: processions of children carrying lanterns, people eating goose or other meaty delicacies or just – as in Portugal – gathering at the fireplace eating roasted chestnuts and drinking new wine.
+The date – the 11th of November – has its own roots in the Eastern Byzantine Church, where the fast before Christmas, the quadragesima Sancti Martini, still measures up to forty days, and which begins after the eve of the feast of St. Martin.
+From this stems its somewhat carnivalesque character with different traditions of merrymaking documented from all over Europe: processions of children carrying lanterns, people eating goose or other meaty delicacies or just – as in Portugal – gathering around the fireplace eating roasted chestnuts and drinking new wine.

-Martin Walsh, who has surveyed a huge amount of very diverse source-material, were able to demonstrate that the celebration of Martinmas in England can be documented back to the 14th century and was at that time accompanied “by conspicuous feasting supplemented by musical entertainment”.
-In England and elsewhere the tradition was to have blood-puddings and freshly roasted meat stemming from the slaughter of what cattle and other animals had to be culled in November.
-At the same time it was “settling day”, when servants might leave in order to take up new employments.
-Sat the same time peasants paid their dues to their lords and the tithe to their church; often partly paid in birds like hens, ducks and geese, the tradition grew to eat these birds roasted at the end of autumn and beginning of winter.
+Martin Walsh, who has surveyed a huge amount of very diverse source-material, have shown how the celebration of Martinmas in England can be documented back to the 14th century.
+At that time, the feast was accompanied “by conspicuous feasting supplemented by musical entertainment”.
+In England and elsewhere the tradition was to have blood-puddings and freshly roasted meat stemming from the slaughter of the cattle and other animals that had been destined to be culled in November.
+At the same time it was “settling day”, when servants might leave one service in order to take up new employments.
+At the same time peasants paid their dues to their lords and the tithe to their church; often partly paid in birds like hens, ducks and geese, the tradition grew to eat these birds roasted at the end of autumn and beginning of winter.

 The Martin Ballads